 These are not the kind of cartoons you find in your local newspaper.
 Unless it was printed in around 1550.
 And was the size of your garage.
 No, these are Jan Vermeyen’s paintings documenting Charles V’s Tunis campaign.

 - Set of ten huge pictures full of graphic details

-- Consider Vermeyen an official war photographer of the 16th century
+- Think of Vermeyen as an official war photographer of the 16th century

 - See also: